 Newborns and babies can’t tell you if they’re not hearing correctly.
 They also don’t respond to every stimulus the way we would expect.
 Many, but not all, states require newborn hearing screenings.
-If you notice your sweet bundle of joy isn’t bothered by or doesn’t respond to loud sounds, make an appointment with your pediatrician to check for potential hearing problems.
+If you notice that your child isn’t bothered by or doesn’t respond to loud sounds, make an appointment with your pediatrician to check for hearing problems.

-As children get older and are introduced to personal music devices, loud stereos, video games, and television, they could be putting their hearing at risk.
+As children get older and are introduced to personal music devices, loud stereos, video games, television, and even noisy city streets, their hearing may be at risk.
 According to the Centers for Disease Control and Prevention (CDC), about 12.5 percent of children ages 6 to 19 have permanent hearing damage due to exposure to loud noise.
 Help keep noise at safe levels.
-MP3 players should never go above half volume.
+When they are listening with headphones, never set the sound above half volume.
 The same goes for TVs, video games, and movies.
-Limit hours spent around loud noises as much as possible.
+Limit time spent around loud noises as much as possible.

-Kids often run fevers due to various illnesses like stomach troubles, 24-hour bugs, and minor infections.
+Kids often run a fever due to illnesses like stomach viruses, 24-hour bugs, and minor infections.
 When a high fever is accompanied by a headache so severe that your child has a hard time keeping their eyes open, that’s a sign of a bigger problem.
 See your pediatrician to rule out meningitis right away.
-If caught early enough, treatment can prevent serious complications and death.
+If caught early enough, treatment can prevent complications and death.

 If your child shows symptoms of fatigue or doesn't seem to have the energy they usually do, there may be a problem.
 There are several causes of extreme fatigue.
 Don’t discount these complaints as symptoms of late nights or adolescence.
 Your doctor will investigate a range of possibilities, including anemia, malabsorption, headaches, and depression.
 It’s important, particularly with teenagers, to give your child the option of speaking with the doctor without you in the room.
 It’s possible that your child may be uncomfortable discussing specific medical or social issues in front of you.

 According to the CDC, nearly 10 percent of children in the United States have asthma.
 Telltale signs include trouble breathing when playing or exercising, a whistling sound when exhaling, shortness of breath, or difficulty recovering from a respiratory infection.
-The reasons why some children are susceptible to asthma triggers and some are not remain a mystery.
 Treatment doesn’t cure asthma, but it does help minimize symptoms or stops asthma attacks when they occur.
 If you notice your child is having breathing problems, talk to your pediatrician.

 Unexplained weight loss is concerning.
-One of the first signs of many problems is unintended weight loss.
 Slight fluctuations are normal.
-Dramatic and otherwise unexplained weight loss could be a sign of a problem.
+Dramatic and otherwise unintended weight loss could be a sign of a problem.
 It’s important to see your child’s pediatrician and let them know about the weight loss problem as soon as possible.